foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 Daemon Mode (Default)
 ---------------------

 This is the default mode of ``aktualizr-lite`` in the Linux microPlatform.
-It is a systemd service, which is enabled by default on Community Factory images.
-Additionally, the daemon will only be enabled in a Personal or Enterprise factory after ``lmp-device-register`` has sucessfully registered your device.
-The daemon will periodically check for new updates, and apply them when found.
+The daemon will only be enabled in a Factory after ``lmp-device-register`` has successfully registered your device.
+The daemon periodically checks for new updates, and applies them when found.

 To disable daemon mode: